 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
-These procedures included, among others (i) understanding management's process for developing the fair value estimate; (ii) evaluation of management's plans and assumptions and probability of the alternatives for the monetization of the IPR&D asset and the related identifiable cash flows; (iii) evaluating the appropriateness of the discounted cash flow model used by management; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the amount and timing of projected future cash flows and discount rates involved evaluating whether the assumptions used by management were reasonable considering the consistency with external market and industry data.
-Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the discounted cash flow model, (ii) the reasonableness of the discount rates assumption, and (iii) the appropriateness of probability and assumptions used in evaluating the reasonableness of the fair value of the IPR&D asset.
+These procedures included, among others (i) understanding management's process for developing the fair value estimate; (ii) evaluation of management's plans and assumptions and probability of the alternatives for the monetization of the IPR&D asset and the related identifiable cash flows; (iii) evaluating the appropriateness of the discounted cash flow model used by management; and (iv) evaluating the reasonableness of the significant assumptions used by management related to the amount and timing of projected future cash flows and discount rates.
+Evaluating management's assumptions related to the amount and timing of projected future cash flows and discount rates involved evaluating whether the assumptions used by management were reasonable considering the consistency with external market and industry data.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the discount rates assumption, and (iii) the appropriateness of probability and assumptions used in evaluating the reasonableness of the fair value of the IPR&D asset.